Hairum-Qureshi/mern-blog/MARKDOWN/toFix.md

 - It seems to work fine if you create an account through Google, though

 [] The user bio markdown rendering needs some work

-- If you don't create an account through Google, on the Security settings tab, there's a minor CSS issue